×

 Care of Blue Grama Grass and Cedar Elm

-Care of Blue Grama Grass and Cedar Elm include pruning, fertilizers, watering etc. Blue Grama Grass pruning is done No pruning needed and Cedar Elm pruning is done Prune to stimulate growth, Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove hanging branches.
+Care of Blue Grama Grass and Cedar Elm include pruning, fertilizers, watering etc. Blue Grama Grass pruning is done and Cedar Elm pruning is done Prune to stimulate growth, Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove hanging branches.
 In summer Blue Grama Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cedar Elm needs Lots of watering and in winter, it needs Average Water.